Motivar/wp-extend/includes/classes/awm-content-db-api/README.md

 # EWP IMPORT/EXPORT

 The Extend WP plugin provides two filters, `ewp_auto_import_settings_filter` and `ewp_auto_export_settings_filter`, to allow developers to customize the import and export settings programmatically.
 These filters can be used in both themes and plugins to override or modify the default settings.
+Please note that you can find a UI page for this at wp-admin/admin.php?page=extend-wp

 ---